gabrielr33/Visualization-2-DOSA/README.md

 One view for the high level information based on the selection in the map.

 #### Usage:
-**First** select a month.
-The data for the 1901 (january 2019) month is selected by default.
-To retrieve the data from different months, the year and the month must be entered in the input field in the format YYMM (“1901” for january 2019).
+**First** select a month using the slider.
+The data for january 2019 is selected by default.

-**Note**: After starting the application, no lines are displayed because no country has been selected yet.
+**Note**: After starting the application, no lines are displayed because no selection on the map has been made yet.

-**Second** select what edges have to be displayed in the map.
+**Second** select which edges should be displayed in the map.
-Within edges are all edges where both airports are in the same country.
+Within edges are all edges where both airports are in the same selection.
-Between edges are edges between different countries and where both of these countries are selected.
+Between edges are edges between airports that are in different selections.
-Background edges are edges where one airport is in a country that is selected and the other not.
+Background edges are edges where one airport is in a selection that is selected and the other airport is not.

-Next, click on the countries that you want to investigate and whose data you want to display.
-Red dots show the airports and yellow lines the flight connections.
+Next, draw selections over areas that you want to investigate and whose data you want to display.
+White dots show the airports and colored lines the flight connections.

 #### To interact with the map:
-To select a country click with the left mouse button on it.
+To start drawing a selection, click once with the left mouse button, move the mouse (without holding the mouse down) and click a second time when you want to complete the selection.
-To deselect a country click on the selected country with the left mouse button.
+To delete a selection, click on the 'Delete Selection' button in the selections tab.
-Zooming with the mouse wheel.
+Zooming the map as well as the high level graph is possible via the mouse wheel.
-Dragging the map by holding the left mouse button and dragging the mouse.
+Dragging the map and the high level graph is possible by holding the left mouse button and dragging the mouse.

-In the high-level view the selected countries and the related information about the flights is displayed.
-This information is later used to generate a high-level graph as it is in the paper.
+In the high-level view, the selections with the activated edges are displayed in a high-level graph and the associated information about the flights is displayed.
+Hovering over the nodes and edges displays the number of flights or airports related to the selections made.

-#### Provided dataset for the demo:
+#### Provided dataset (sample):
-- 1901 (January 2019) - 23491 entries
+- 'flightlist_201901': January 2019 - 228964 entries
-- 2001 (January 2020) - 133344 entries
+- 'flightlist_202010': October 2020 - 324985 entries
-- 2101 (January 2021) - 86091 entries
+- 'flightlist_202011': November 2020 - 86448 entries

-**Our challenge:**

-performance optimization (133000 edges slow down the rendering and interaction of the map)